anthony-keogh/Azure-datascience-project-1/README.md

 # What was Measured in last online Paid Marketing Campaign

-For promoting a new product or service: Pre-orders, sales, upsells
+1.For promoting a new product or service: Pre-orders, sales, upsells

-For generating revenue: Leads, sales, upsells
+2.For generating revenue: Leads, sales, upsells

+3.For increasing brand awareness: Sentiment, social mentions, press mentions

    Social Media (Paid) Metrics